Do you want to develop a paper for Summer School?

-Are you teaching in Summer School and/or by Distance in 2018?
-The Distance Learning and Summer School Offices are offering a two day workshop for people planning to (re)design a paper to be taught at a distance and/or in Summer School
+Are you teaching in Summer School and/or by Distance?
+The Distance Learning and Summer School Offices are offering a two day workshop for people planning to (re)design a paper to be taught at a distance and/or in Summer School.

 About nine years ago in the UK, a process for helping staff redesign teaching programmes to take greater advantage of digital technologies was developed by Professor Gilly Salmon.
-She developed a two-day workshop, which she called “Carpe Diem”, to lead staff through the process (see http://www2.le.ac.uk/departments/beyond-distance-research-alliance/carpe-diem-folder/overview)
+She developed a two-day workshop, which she called “Carpe Diem”.

 The workshop aims to provide you with an opportunity to redesign your papers in order to gain maximum teaching and learning benefit from the core digital environment that the University provides for staff and students.
 The workshop will focus strongly on rethinking how teaching and learning occur in a primarily digital environment in your programme and its constituent papers.
 It will involve staff from the Library, ITS e-Learning team, instructional design expertise, Summer School and Distance Learning.

-We can cater for a maximum of 20 participants, so get in quick!
+We can cater for a maximum of 30 participants, so registration is essential.

 We have some expectations.
 They revolve around participation in the following:

-• A 2 day meeting in October (16th & 17th) – workshop format – all participants present for the full workshop.
+- A two-day meeting – workshop format – all participants present for the full workshop.

 Our goal is for each participant to leave the workshop with:

-1. a detailed, programme-oriented, (re)designed framework for your Summer School/distance paper, enabling focused, on-going development
+- A detailed, programme-oriented, (re)designed framework for your Summer School/distance paper, enabling focused, on-going development;

-2. at least two well-structured technology-based learning activities that you have designed
+- At least two well-structured technology-based learning activities that you have designed;

-3. a framework for building additional activities to ensure student engagement and learning
+- A framework for building additional activities to ensure student engagement and learning;